 Currently assisting in the development of a new RFSoC based control system for use in RSL and Michel Devoret's Group.
-As part of this I have wrote and debugged VHDL code pertaining to the signal generation capabilities of the system.
+As part of this I have wrote and debugged VHDL code for benchmarking communication protocols on a distributed control system.
 I have additionally worked on Linux system programming and investigated its interactions with low-level FPGA design.
 This project is a collaboration with Quantum Circuits Inc.

 Personally investigating various techniques and limitations in modeling nonlinearities for microwave digital to analog converters.
 Further researched techniques in digital predistortion applied to signal generation, with preliminary results showing a 15 - 20dB improvement in spurious free dynamic range.

 Gave a talk on this work at the 2023 APS March Meeting titled "Characterization and Suppression of Nonlinearities in a Quantum Control System Employing Direct Digital Synthesis" [K70.00003].

 Produced architecture for measuring magnetic noise using an array of flux-tuneable qubits with varied superconducting quantum interference device (SQUID) geometries.
 Developed Python library to automate design, simulation, and post-processign in Sonnet.
 Implemented a procedural generator using my library for metamaterial Purcell filters which sped up key stages of the optimization process by more than 10x.